- on the visible spectrum, an effect of light with a wavelength between 610 and 780 nm

 Long ago, all faculties wore their colors to show pride in what they do.
 Red (Engineering), Blue (Science), Purple (Arts)… Today, Red still lives on and its original design remained almost unchanged.
 Science has also been trying to bring back Blue jackets… but they are not as cool as ours.

 Decorating your Red with patches or pins is a great chance to show people who you are!
 Love Star Trek?
 Sew on a Starfleet Insignia.
 Want to represent what you are studying?
 Departments often sell patches.
 Love charity?
 Volunteer for EUS charity events and earn a patch!
 Want your name (or nickname) on your Red?
 Red Sales sells personalized name bars.
-Don’t stick with a “naked Red” without patches… that’s just boring!
+Don’t be caught wearing a “naked Red” without patches… that’s an offence!

 While we’d love to see patches from the EUS on your red, you can decorate your red however you want.
 Band patches, buttons, country flag patches, a patch from some other jacket you used wear, anything is acceptable – they don’t have to be engineering-related.
 Band patches and flag patches are the most common non-EUS patches.
 In addition, there are absolutely no rules about where patches go on your red!

-We sell these Reds for cheap to first year students during the part of the year – $100 for the first 100 Reds sold, available while supplies last.
-They’re sold through Red Sales, currently in CEME 2210, where you can also buy many other sorts of engineering goods.
-You can find more information about Red Sales and their hours on their Facebook or by emailing firstname.lastname@example.org.
+We sell these Reds for cheap at the start of the year – $110 for the first 100 Reds sold, available while supplies last.
+They’re sold through Red Sales in the ESC, where you can also buy many other sorts of engineering goods.
+You can find more information about Red Sales and their hours on their Facebook page or by emailing email@example.com.